Kyle Farmer Player Props: Twins vs. Guardians

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Kyle Farmer?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Kyle Farmer At The Plate

-- Farmer has two doubles, three home runs and seven walks while hitting .262.
+- Farmer has two doubles, three home runs and eight walks while hitting .267.

-- Farmer has picked up a hit in 54.8% of his 31 games this year, with more than one hit in 22.6% of those games.
+- Farmer has picked up a hit in 56.3% of his 32 games this season, with at least two hits in 21.9% of them.

-- He has hit a home run in three games this year (9.7%), homering in 2.7% of his plate appearances.
+- In 9.4% of his games this season, he has homered, and 2.6% of his trips to the plate.

-- In 29.0% of his games this year, Farmer has had at least one RBI.
-He's picked up more than one in 9.7% and driven in three or more of his team's runs in two contests.
+- In nine games this year (28.1%), Farmer has picked up an RBI, and in three of those games (9.4%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- In 15 of 31 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in 16 games this year (50.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.